smartaidevelopment/racesense/Desktop/Smart AI Development/RaceSense/DEPLOYMENT.md

 # RaceSense Production Deployment Guide

+> **Note:** The TrackCreator is now sector-only.
+Users can add, edit, and remove sectors directly on the map.
+Point-based editing is no longer supported.
+See BACKUP/03_Tracks_Database_Complete.md for details.

 ## 🏁 Overview

 RaceSense is a professional racing telemetry platform built with modern web technologies.
 This guide covers comprehensive production deployment strategies across multiple platforms.